 1925: French Doctors & Therapists calling attention to motor awkwardness in many disabled children, calling it ‘motor weakness’ or ‘psychomotor syndrome’.

-1937: ‘Dyspraxia’ discovered by an American neuropsychiatrist called Orton-Gillingham.
+1937: ‘Dyspraxia’ (no actual name) discovered by an American neuropsychiatrist called Orton-Gillingham.
 Dr Samuel Orton declared it to be ‘one of the six most common developmental disorders’

 1940 - 1960